aws/aws-cdk-rfcs/text/353-cfn-registry-constructs.md

 });
 ```

-For each namespace (e.g. `TF::GitHub` in the above example) in
+For each type (e.g. `TF::GitHub::Repository` in the above example) in
-the public CloudFormation Registry, a library is available under
+the public CloudFormation Registry, a module is available under
-the scope `@cdk-cloudformation-extensions/NAMESPACE`.
+the scope `@cdk-cloudformation-extensions/NAMESPACE-TYPE`.
 This library
-includes construct libraries for all the types in that namespace.
+includes a construct class and all the relevant data types for this

-New versions of all modules are released daily and include the
-latest versions of all constructs.
+type.

+The module version corresponds to the version of the type schema
+in the public registry.

 ---